jkirkwood/placemat/README.md

 #### Table#postSave(ids, data, isNew)
 Called after records have been successfully inserted or updated.
 - `ids` - array containing the ids that were saved.
 Will include the id of any inserted rows.
+This will always be an array, even if a non-array id was passed to the emitting function.
 - `data` - data that was saved.
 Getters are applied to this data.
 - `isNew` - set to `true` when called during an insert.

 #### Table#preDelete(ids, cb)
 Called before rows are deleted.
 - `ids` - array containing the ids that will be deleted.
+This will always be an array, even if a non-array id was passed to the emitting function.
 - `cb` - should be called when hook is complete.
 An error can be passed to cause the deletion to fail.

 #### Table#postDelete(ids)
 Called after records have successfully been deleted.
 - `ids` - array containing the ids that were deleted.
+This will always be an array, even if a non-array id was passed to the emitting function.

 ### Table Events